 Exceptions for Unfair Dismissal | Length of service not required

-Exceptions to the 2 year continuous employment, (1 year of continuous employment for those dismissed before 5th April 2012) are where the dismissal is for one of the following reasons:
+Exceptions to the 2 year continuous employment, are where the dismissal is for one of the following reasons:

 1. Trade Union activities, carried out at an appropriate time.
 This is usually out of work hours or during work with the employer's permission.
 (This does not include strikes or working to rule, which are breaches of your contract).

 4. Where selection for redundancy was connected with a trade union issue.

 5. Where dismissal is linked with pregnancy and maternity rights.

 6. Shop or betting industry workers who object to working on Sundays.